laroybafi/my-nextui-web/README.md

-# Next.js & NextUI Template
+# Personal Web Portfolio using Next.js & NextUI

 This is a template for creating applications using Next.js 14 (pages directory) and NextUI (v2).